 Nothing is more fascinating than exploring a country by driving through it.
 I have fallen in love with road trip after my first journey in New Zealand in 2016.
-Self-driving a car is very different from being a passenger.
+Driving a car is very different from being a passenger.
 Although the scenery is the same along the way, the feeling of holding the wheel, controlling on speed, deciding on rest stops, and the most important thing is not missing a single scene of the journey, is an amazingly FREE.

 Great Britain is a perfect destination for a road trip as the picturesque landscapes are spread from North to South and the distance among them is not too far.
 Public transportation is quite frustrated as it just connects big cities.
-In order to explore fully the beauty of wild nature, as well as the remote vintage villages, the best option is driving a car.
+In order to explore fully this beauty of wild nature, as well as the remote vintage villages, the best option is driving a car.

 Our original plan, in fact, had covered the entire of Great Britain, including England, Scotland and North Ireland.
 However, when we started planning the detailed itinerary, we decided to skip Ireland as we didn’t want our schedule was too packed.
 2 weeks was just enough for us to explore selected places of England and Scotland.
 It was a combination of sight-seeing in big cities, wanderlusting in small towns along the way, being amazed at the charming beauty of fairy-tale villages, as well as spectacularly experiencing the winding highland roads with the view of various as-large-as-ocean lochs/ lakes .